 Was the default interest clause a penalty?

 In dealing with this argument, Mr Justice Bryan cited the leading case on whether a contract term constitutes a penalty – Cavendish Square Holding BV v Makdessi .
 The parties agreed that the obligation to pay default compensation under clause 8.12 was a secondary one, that is, one which arose out of the defendant’s failure to meet its primary obligation which was to repay the advance payments.
-The decision in Cavendish was covered in a previous WFW briefing note that be viewed here.
+The decision in Cavendish was covered in a previous WFW briefing note.

 Various tests were put forward in Cavendish, however, in this case the judge applied the two-part test set out by Lord Mance whereby, to ascertain whether a term is a penalty, the following should be considered: